The-Gmann/ag2/README.md

 ChangeLogs (dates are dd/mm/yyyy)
 ---------------------------------:
+Version AG2 1.1.5 : 07/07/2010
+.
+Added : map pg_city17 by The Gman
+.
+Changed : "in-eye death" set to off by default

 Version AG2 1.02 : 07/07/2010
 .
 Added : in teamplay game mods, HUD is getting color of your team (can be prevented in Advanced Player menu) .
 Added : music in main menu